anna-neufeld/datathin/README.md

 What is datathin?
 -----

-The ``datathin`` R package splits a random variable (or a vector or matrix of random variables) into an independent training set and a test set using the methodology introduced in Neufeld et al., 2023 [(link to preprint coming soon)](...).
+The ``datathin`` R package splits a random variable (or a vector or matrix of random variables) into an independent training set and a test set using the methodology introduced in Neufeld et al., 2023 [(link to preprint)](https://arxiv.org/abs/2301.07276).

 How can I get datathin?
 -----